Cooperate-Project/plantuml-eclipse-xtext/README.md

 * Installation instructions described in the install.md (you should run the maven build for instance)
 * It is also possible to install the plugin in eclipse after a successful build
   - "Help->Install New Software..."
-  - Enter URL/Path to the updatesite (<plantuml-eclipse>/plantuml.eclipse.updatesite/target/repository/)
+  - Enter URL/Path to the updatesite (https://cooperate-project.github.io/updatesite/snapshot/)
-  - Select all packages and proceed.
+  - Select `Puml SDK Feature` in the `Plantuml Eclipse Language category`.
 * Restart eclipse after successful installation
 * Create an empty project
 * Create file "<filename>.puml"